xpwales/xpwales-identity-map/README.md

 # xpwales-identity-map
-Identity map library for storing in-memory objects based on their identity
+Identity map library for locating in-memory objects based on their identity